Lev Shlosberg

-Lev Markovich Shlosberg (Лев Ма́ркович Шло́сберг; born 30 July 1963) is a Russian opposition politician, human-rights activist, journalist, historian chairman of the Pskov Oblast branch of Yabloko, and a member of the Yabloko Party's federal political committee.
+Lev Markovich Shlosberg (Лев Маркович Шлосберг; born 30 July 1963) is a Russian opposition politician, human-rights activist, journalist, historian, political prisoner according to Memorial society, former chairman of the Pskov Oblast branch of Yabloko, and a member of the Yabloko Party's federal political committee.

-Biography
+Background

 Shlosberg is of Ashkenazi Jewish descent.

+Career

 He joined Yabloko in 1994, becoming head of the Pskov branch of the party in 1996.
 From 2011 to 2015 he was a member of the Pskov Oblast Assembly of Deputies.
+He is irreligious.

 In August 2014, the newspaper «Pskovskaya guberniya», of which Shlosberg was the director, published information about the funerals of several soldiers serving in the 76th Guards Air Assault Division, who had reportedly died in the war in Donbas.
 Later that month, Shlosberg was assaulted, resulting in injuries to the head and a partial loss of memory.
 Yabloko party leader Sergey Mitrokhin wrote that the attack was probably linked to Shlosberg's investigation on these unexplained deaths.

 In 2015, Shlosberg was deprived of authority by a court and by vote of fellow deputies.
 Shlosberg claims this was politically motivated.
 That year, he ran for the post of chairman of the democratic party Yabloko.
 He was defeated by Emilia Slabunova in the second round.

 On 4 July 2016 he announced he was running for Parliament, in that year's State Duma Election, but lost the election in his constituency, coming in fifth with around 6% of the vote.
 Nonetheless, that same election, Yabloko won one seat in the Pskov Oblast Assembly of Deputies, and Shlosberg returned to the legislature.

 In 2021, Shlosberg decided to run in the 2021 State Duma Elections, again as a candidate of Yabloko.
 However this time he is running in the Khovrino constituency in Moscow, instead of his home district of Pskov.